joshingmachine/m2c_passport/README.md

 A. I'm the first to admit that I'm not tech-savvy, and a lot of what I know about Passport and developing for third parties has come from copy and pasting, Stack Overflow, and banging my head against my desk.
-While the code should work — given that the developer creates a valid application with Twitter and sets the appropriate key values in app.js — some of my code may be incredibly inefficient or pitiful, or my comments may be innacurate.
+While the code should work — given that the developer creates a valid application with Twitter and sets the appropriate key values in app.js — some of my code may be incredibly inefficient or pitiful, or my comments may be inaccurate.

 ####Q. I don't get it.
 I...
 I just don't get it...
 [SOBS]